securzecom/dpdpa-docs/docs/2. DPDPA Rules/15 - Transfer of personal data outside the territory of India.md

 Once notified, organisations must map their data flows and ensure every international transfer complies with these parameters.

 :::info Example – Cloud Hosting Provider
-An Indian fintech hosts customer data on servers located in Singapore.
-If the Government later restricts transfers of “financial transaction data” to that region, the company must migrate the dataset back to an approved Indian or whitelisted location, or obtain special permission.
-Failure to act could constitute non-compliance under Rule 14.
+An Indian IT Company hosts customer data on servers located in Singapore.
+If the Government later restricts transfers of data transactions to that region, the company must migrate the dataset back to an approved Indian or whitelisted location, or obtain special permission.
+Failure to act could constitute non-compliance under Rule 15.
 :::

 ---